sdsc/sdsc-summer-institute-2022/4.1b_advanced_git_github/README.md

-# Session 4.1b Advanced Git & Github
+# Session 4.1b Advanced Git & GitHub

 You should be already familiar with creating pull requests, merging, and rebasing branches